steadylearner/Python-Blog/posts/Docker/How to use Docker commands.md

 $docker run --name nginx-webserver -p 80:80 nginx
 ```

-Then visit [localhost](http://localhost) and will show this in your browser.
+Then, visit [localhost](http://localhost) and it will show this in your browser.

 ```console
 Welcome to nginx!